 Evaluation.
 Follow-up information is solicited from each youth annually via an online survey.

 Contact.
 Amanda Larson, Youth Services Coordinator at email@example.com or 619-770-1853

 Frequently Asked Questions

-Pathways to Financial Power is a combination of resources aimed to assist past foster youth become more self-sufficient, pursue fulfilling careers, and assist them in their ability to achieve financial security.
-Pathways helps young adults learn about financial tools, the ability to network, and the access to resources that would help them carve their professional path.
+Pathways to Financial Power is a combination of resources aimed to assist former foster youth become more self-sufficient, pursue fulfilling careers, and assist them in their ability to achieve financial security.
+Pathways helps young adults learn about financial tools, the ability to network, and gives access to resources that would help them carve out their professional path.

 What are the requirements to be a part of Pathways to Financial Power?

 Participants must be working, in school or holding an internship.